ferrouswheel/tenet/docs/simulation.md

 ## Store-and-forward example

 To exercise peer-assisted store-and-forward, use a small encrypted scenario with three nodes.
-When node B is offline, node A will wrap the message for storage at node C and C will forward it once B comes online.
+When node B is offline, node A wraps the message for storage at node C and C forwards it once B comes online.

 ```toml
 [simulation]